salto-io/salto/docs/user_guide.md

 - Salto calculates the `common` configuration of all the environments, as well as the `environment-specific` configuration.
 - A `fetch` operation can work in `isolated mode` , when it will not modify common configuration, or in standard (non-isolated) mode when it will recalculate the common configuration.
 As a rule of thumb, `isolated mode` should be used when running fetch for the first time on a new service in an environment, and in standard mode when developing features (as the assumption is that the intent of the user is to eventually deploy the fetched changes to the other environments).

-Now, let's follow a common scenario of adding two environments to salto:
+Now, let's follow a common scenario of adding two environments to Salto:
 ```shell
 salto init
 ```